Table of Contents

 People who trade in Bitcoin don’t mind its low annual inflation rate.
 But for how long?
 The answer is – as long as its value keeps going up against fiat currencies.

 However, not every cryptocurrency is built the same way as Bitcoin.
-Stablecoins are a digital currency that is becoming more common and sometimes tied to standard currencies like the dollar.
+Stablecoins are a digital currency becoming more common and sometimes tied to standard currencies like the dollar.
 It could be an example of an investment with low instability.

 If a stablecoin is tied to a fiat currency and its backup currency falls because of inflation, the value of your investment may go down.

-Bitcoin image with spring
+Bitcoin image with spring and Bitcoin vs. Inflation

 What Bitcoin Can Do for Clients in the Long Run?